Lywa/molic786_dtOF_2017/finalProject/Readme.md

 So, what technology am I using for that?

-My answer, again, is a telematics experience.
+My answer, again, is a **telematics experience**.
 To achieve that, I’ll be using OpenFrameworks networked through two different computers with cameras that send bytes of the image to each other, in order to get a blended and distorted output.
 Both cameras will get real-time images from each side and using a Slit-scan technique decompose each line, send it to the other side and blend it with the line from the other side.
 The final result will be a combination of both images- people -individuals.

 The complete set of the installation consist on two different laptops mirroring the image on an external camera and webcam that will be used as a support and as well as a visual clue for the user.

+For creating the final OpenFrameworks application:

 My first step was working on the visual different explorations while I was coding that on open frameworks.
 My main trouble here was to sync both slitScan systems (two different cameras with different frame-rates).